How to sing Blinding Lights

 What is the highest note in Blinding Lights?

-The highest significant note is a C5 (Tenor High C) during the chorus hook.
-There are ad-libs that may touch D5 depending on the live version.
+The main vocal melody hits a C5 (in the chorus and "Ooh" hook).
+There are ad-libs and harmonies that float around Eb5 depending on the live version.

 Don't just sing in the shower.